-A PC support officer exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A PC support officer exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the PC support officer has level 3 and 4 capabilities, i.e. applies and enables the skills outlined below.

-Investigates problems in systems, processes and services.
+Initiates and monitors actions to investigate and resolve problems in systems, processes and services.
+Determines problem fixes/remedies.
 Assists with the implementation of agreed remedies and preventative measures.

 Systems installation /decommissioning

 Installs or removes hardware and/or software, using supplied installation instructions and tools including, where appropriate, handover to the client.
 Conducts tests, corrects malfunctions, and documents results in accordance with agreed procedures.
 Reports details of all hardware/software items that